 Leigh Ann Willar McDonagh (Gila Girl Art) Warwickshire, United Kingdom

 I am a multi-media artist, illustrator and writer.
-My work is often populated with a host of creatures, visions, beings and protectors that enter this world through my hands.
-I am influenced by connection the natural, the imaginal, the spiritual and the supernatural worlds.
+My work is populated with a host of creatures, visions, beings and undiscovered landscapes that enter this dimension through my hands.
+I am influenced by human connection with the natural, the imaginal, the spiritual and the supernatural worlds.
 I call myself an 'environmental surrealist.'
-I am an expatriate American, living in the UK for nearly 20 years.
+I am an expatriate, living in the UK for 20 years

 I work under my own name as well at that of Gila Girl Art. (www.gilagirlart.com) Gila Girl, my alter ego, is a hybrid of a childhood’s imaginary friend and an adult’s connection to wilderness and wildness.
 She inhabits the liminal spaces between dreaming and waking.
 She is an outsider, an ‘other’, an explorer of the multiverse.

-I am an older woman artist whose work always brings it's own story with it as it is being brought to life.
-I am an artist who primarly works with paint, ink, textiles, photography and collage.
-I am exploring the use of sound and digital media in my practice.
-I am open to new ideas and fresh challenges and interested in discussing potential new projects, commissions and exhibitions.
+I work primarily with paint, ink, textile sculpture, photography and collage.
+I have also explored the use of sound and digital media in my practice.
+I am open to new ideas and interested in discussing potential new projects, commissions and exhibitions.

 I hope to challenge boundaries, limits and perceptions through my work.
-I am particularly interested in fostering a deeper understanding of human relationship to the natural world and am working on a series inspired by a living grove of ancient trees near my home, whose individual characters and stories can shift our vision of them from being 'things' to seeing them as unique entities enduring within in an interdependant community.
+I am particularly interested in fostering a deeper understanding of human relationship to the natural world and am working on a series inspired by a living grove of ancient trees near my home, whose individual characters allow us to see them as unique entities enduring within in an interdependant community.

-I am an admirer of many women artists who have made their own powerful voices heard in the midst of male-dominated art movements.
+I am an admirer of many mid 20th Century women artists made their own powerful voices heard in the midst of male-dominated art movements.
 Among them are Remedios Varo, Leonora Carrington, Georgia O'Keeffe and Dorothea Tanning.
-I am influenced by their work, their personal strength of character and their enduring self-belief.
-Through their example, I have found courage, conviction and inspiration - working with confidence as an emerging artist who just happens to be an older woman.
+I am influenced not only by their work, but by their strength of character and enduring self-belief.
+Through their example, I find courage, confidence, conviction and inspiration - working with confidence as an artist who just happens to be an older woman.

 BACKBONE - Older Women (A Response to the Photography of Shirley Baker)